University of South Florida

 • Semester-long metro pass with access to all transportation within the Paris/Île de France metro area.

-• Choreographic excursions to Amsterdam, Berlin and Lyon, which covers student transportation, lodging, breakfast and lunch.
+• Choreographic excursions to Berlin and Amsterdam, which covers student transportation, lodging, breakfast and lunch.

 • Airport transfers from Paris airports to/from dorms at the beginning and end of the semester.